Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 View on Na Pali Coast on Kauai.

-I suggest starting your kayaking journey at the Haena Beach Park and then following the shore close to the cliffs.
+I suggest starting your kayaking journey at Haena Beach Park and then following the shore close to the cliffs.
 You’ll follow the shore for 15 miles all the way to Polihale.

 If you love snorkeling or scuba diving, this would be a great location for those activities, as well.